 There are no special kitchen tools that you need for this southern sweet potato casserole recipe.
 This is perfect, because Thanksgiving is already stressful enough you do not want to worry about buying a bunch of fancy gizmos.

-For this Thanksgiving southern sweet potato casserole recipe you will need:
+For this Thanksgiving classic sweet potato casserole with pecans recipe you will need:

 A perfect stress-free sweet potato casserole recipe to include in your Thanksgiving side dish rotation!
 While this southern sweet potato casserole is simple you will want to follow a few steps to nail it every time.

-How Do You Make Southern Sweet Potato Casserole?
+How To Make The Best Southern Sweet Potato Casserole!

 Preparing and Cooking the Sweet Potatoes

-Preparing the Pecan Topping for Classic Sweet Potato Casserole
+Preparing the Pecan Topping for Southern Sweet Potato Casserole

 Check out the Southern Sweet Potato Casserole Recipe Video for a more detailed look at prep!